vladimir-tutin/Plex-Auto-Collections/README.md

 - `subtitle_language` (Matches every movie with the specified subtitle language) (Movie libraries only)

 #### Special Subfilter options (These options can only take one value each)
-- `max_age` (Matches any movie/show whos Originally Available date is within the last specified number of days or years) (To specify years put a `y` at the end of the number i.e. `max_age: 1y`)
+- `max_age` (Matches any movie/show whose Originally Available date is within the last specified number of days or years) (To specify years put a `y` at the end of the number i.e. `max_age: 1y`)
-- `year.gte` (Matches any movie/show whos year is greater then or equal to the specified year)
+- `year.gte` (Matches any movie/show whose year is greater then or equal to the specified year)
-- `year.lte` (Matches any movie/show whos year is less then or equal to the specified year)
+- `year.lte` (Matches any movie/show whose year is less then or equal to the specified year)
-- `rating.gte` (Matches any movie/show whos rating is greater then or equal to the specified rating)
+- `rating.gte` (Matches any movie/show whose rating is greater then or equal to the specified rating)
-- `rating.lte` (Matches any movie/show whos rating is less then or equal to the specified rating)
+- `rating.lte` (Matches any movie/show whose rating is less then or equal to the specified rating)
-- `originally_available.gte` (Matches any movie/show whos originally_available is greater then or equal to the specified originally_available) (Date must be in the 10/29/2020 Format)
+- `originally_available.gte` (Matches any movie/show whose originally_available is greater then or equal to the specified originally_available) (Date must be in the 10/29/2020 Format)
-- `originally_available.lte` (Matches any movie/show whos originally_available is less then or equal to the specified originally_available) (Date must be in the 10/29/2020 Format)
+- `originally_available.lte` (Matches any movie/show whose originally_available is less then or equal to the specified originally_available) (Date must be in the 10/29/2020 Format)

 ```yaml
 collections: